 CRAM is intended for application to all kinds of wetlands throughout California.
-Although centered on coastal watersheds, CRAM development to date has involved scientists and managers from other regions to account for the variability in wetland type, form, and function that occurs with physiographic setting, latitude, altitude, and distance inland from the coast.
+Although centered on coastal watersheds through much of the initial development process, it has now spread inland to the Central Valley, Inland Empire and Tahoe regions.
+CRAM development to date has involved scientists and managers from other regions to account for the variability in wetland type, form, and function that occurs with physiographic setting, latitude, altitude, and distance inland from the coast.
 Validation efforts have indicated that CRAM is broadly applicable throughout the range of conditions commonly encountered.
 However, since CRAM emphasizes the functional benefits of structural complexity, it may yield artificially low scores for wetlands that do not naturally appear to be structurally complex.
 CRAM should therefore be used with caution in such wetlands.
 This can include riverine wetlands in the headwater reaches of very arid watersheds, montane depressional wetlands above timberline, and vernal pools on exposed bedrock.
-Future CRAM results will be used to adjust CRAM metrics as needed to remove any systematic bias against any particular kinds of wetlands or their settings.
+Future refinements of CRAM will be used to adjust CRAM metrics as needed to remove any systematic bias against any particular kinds of wetlands or their settings1.